emmaahmads/free-genai-bootcamp-2025/vocab_importer/README.md

 - The word must have the Jawi transcription
 - The word must have the English translation
 - The word must have a word group (food, color, etc)
-- We will use the [Jawi API](https://jawi.dev/) to generate the Jawi transcription
 - For fast prototyping, we will use Streamlit
 - We will use OPEA comps, Ollama and telemetry